flutter/website/src/docs/cookbook/design/themes.md

     // Define the default brightness and colors.
     brightness: Brightness.dark,
     primaryColor: Colors.lightBlue[800],
-    accentColor: Colors.cyan[600],

     // Define the default font family.
     fontFamily: 'Georgia',

-    // Define the default TextTheme.
+    // Define the default `TextTheme`.
 Use this to specify the default
     // text styling for headlines, titles, bodies of text, and more.
     textTheme: const TextTheme(
       headline1: TextStyle(fontSize: 72.0, fontWeight: FontWeight.bold),